 Assume, also, that the kernel $q_n(x)$ satisfies a type of local limit theorem, i.e.

 for a sufficiently smooth density $g(\cdot)$ and exponents $a,\gamma>0$ Then, if $\beta_n:=\hat\beta / \sqrt{\sfR_n}$, it holds that

-where $\cN$ is a standard normal variable and $ \sigma_{\hat\beta}^2 = \log (1-\hat\gb^2)^{-1}$. \end{theorem} We will refer to \cite{CSZ17b, CSZ18+} for more discussion about this theorem and its relations to disorder relevance and the so-called {\it Harris criterion}.
-Here, let us just mention that the above theorem encompasses, besides the two-dimensional directed polymer model, a one-dimensional directed polymer where the underlying walk is in the domain of attraction of the Cauchy distribution, the disordered pinning model \cite{G11} and the two-dimensional stochastic heat equation.
+where $\cN$ is a standard normal variable and $ \sigma_{\hat\beta}^2 = \log (1-\hat\gb^2)^{-1}$. \end{theorem} We will refer to \cite{CSZ17b, CSZ18+} for more discussion about this theorem and its relations to disorder relevance and the so-called {\it Harris criterion}, \cite{H74}.
+Here, {let us point that \eqref{RN} and \eqref{q-LLT} imply the relation $\gamma>\frac{1+ad}{2}$, which is equivalent to the scaling relation proposed by Harris \cite{H74}.
+Let us also mention that the above theorem encompasses, besides the two-dimensional directed polymer model, a one-dimensional directed polymer where the underlying walk is in the domain of attraction of the Cauchy distribution, the disordered pinning model \cite{G11} and the two-dimensional stochastic heat equation.
 The extension to statistical mechanics models which do not have a time directions (e.g. Parabolic Anderson model or Ising type models) is an interesting open problem.

 The extension to the two-dimensional KPZ equation has been accomplished in \cite{CSZ20, G18} and there has also been a very important extension of this framework to a certain class of seminlinear stochastic heat equations by Dunlap-Gu \cite{DG22} and Dunlap-Graham \cite{DG23} where further phenomena have been revealed.
 We refer to the above works for details.